 "We're gonna neutron this son-of-a-bitch!"

-- At least once on Law & Order.
+- Repeatedly on all versions of Law & Order.

-- The show alludes to its fallability and inadmissibility in court, at least.
+- The show frequently alludes to its fallibility and inadmissibility in court, at least.

 - Used in The Unusuals against a serial killer of cats.
 It appeared to be a Lexmark or Canon inkjet printer with the lid over the scan plate removed.

 - Robocop was literally a walking lie detector.
 He used "voice stress analysis" to make instant, near-infallible truth assessments.
 However, it was very plot-sensitive; Robo could easily use it to interrogate low-level criminals and witnesses, but the real bad guys always had some way to beat it.

 - A recurring nemesis was able to make the system give null responses because he was a stone-cold sociopath.

 - Once they had to interrogate a career politician, which just plain broke the system.
 He was such an instinctive liar that every statement he made registered exactly halfway between truth and falsehood.
 He was able to make the system give a null response to a claim that he was Abraham Lincoln.
 He walks out because a female acquaintance (not his wife) explains that they were together at the time of the crime.
 The machine works this time.